 What are the best eggs to buy?

 Choose which veggie combination you want to put in your egg bites (spinach and pepper, or mushroom and kale, or broccoli).
-Finely chop your vegetables, then distribute evenly between all 12 muffin cups, add the green onions too.
+Finely chop your vegetables, then distribute evenly between all 12 muffin cups, and add the green onions too.
 They should be almost half filled with vegetables.

 Place the eggs, salt, pepper, and turmeric into a blender container and blend for 10 seconds until everything is well combined.
 Alternatively, whisk everything together in a large measuring cup with a spout (to make it easy to pour into a muffin tray).